An Innovative Program Made Possible Through Collaboration among Outstanding UNH Partners

 OET, 4H and the UNH STEM Discovery Lab team up for a fun afterschool program - January 11 - Feb 1, 2017

 4H volunteer Therese Mehrmann attended our 1st OET workshop and was so excited she wanted to put together an afternoon program for middle-school-aged children.
 The result is the "Ocean Exploration Club", a 5-week SPIN 4H program on Wednesday afternoons during January and February.
-She is assisted by Annette Schloss, OET coordinator, and Sarah Grosvenor, Extension Field Specialist - Youth & Family, and another OET workshop alumnus and 4H volunteer, Pattie Davis.
-This week, club members puzzled over making a neutrally-bouyant vehicle and shared their findings.
-Future sessions will have more hands-on opportunities and special visits from Marine Docents to explore the rocky shore and learn about whales.
+She was assisted by Annette Schloss, OET coordinator, and Sarah Grosvenor, Extension Field Specialist Youth & Family, and another OET workshop alumnus and 4H volunteer, Pattie Davis.
+The first week, club members puzzled over making a neutrally-bouyant vehicle and shared their findings.
+All sessions had hands-on opportunities for building an underwater "vacuum" system and "new" species of fish!
+Special visits from Marine Docents on exploring the rocky shore and learning about whales and other marine life, rounded out the program.
 Let us know if you want to host a program in your community!

 OET Does ODD!
 September 16-17, 2016

 The Ocean Exploration Trust manned a table at Ocean Discovery Day (ODD) that was held at the Chase Engineering Lab at UNH Durham.
 Kids of all ages were invited to "map the bottom of the ocean" as an example of a hands-on OET STEM activity that demonstrates techniques in ocean engineering.
 We showed highlights from nautiluslive.org and talked with educators and parents about OET resources, upcoming OET workshops, and Live! interactions that will be available during the 2017 expedition of the E/V Nautilus starting next spring.

 Ocean Exploration in the Classroom - September 10, 2016